An orthosis compensates for physical deficits, supports joints and protects them from relapse and misalignment.

-In most cases, the wearing of custom orthopedic shoes is possible, which in turn improves dynamic walking.
+In most cases, the wearing of ready-made shoes is possible, which in turn improves dynamic walking.
 Flexible zones such as ankle and cross arches adapt precisely to the foot and thus also support the dynamics.

-The affected foot is scanned in order to make an AFO.
-The production time is approx. 2 weeks.
+In order to make an AFO the affected foot is scanned.
+The production time of this foot orthosis is approximately 2 weeks.